 A340s come in four main variants—the Dash 200, 300, 500 and 600 models—starting with footprints that are nearly 200 feet long and a wingspan of almost 200 feet and proceeding to 247 feet long and a wingspan of 208 feet, with maximum takeoff weights of 606,000 to 840,000 pounds.

 Outfitted in mixed-class configuration, the A340-200 came fitted to carry 240 to 261 passengers with a range of 8,100 nautical miles; both it and the slightly larger A340-300 are powered by CFM56 engines, with maximum thrust levels of 25,000 to 34,000 each.
 Both models of aircraft have been fitted for VVIP usage, with the latter being operated by the German government.
 The larger A340-500 and 600 variants are powered by the Rolls-Royce Trent series 500 engines, with 54,000 pounds of thrust each.
 The 500 was the world’s longest-range commercial aircraft at its introduction in 2002, able to carry 313 passengers 8,650 nautical miles; in VVIP configuration that range can be increased to 9,900 nautical miles.
-At just over 247 feet, the 600 remains the world’s longest airliner, and it can carry 379 passengers 7,500 nautical miles.
+At just over 247 feet, the 600 remains one of the world’s longest airliners, and it can carry 379 passengers 7,500 nautical miles.

 Both the 500 and 600 are so massive that they have cameras to help pilots navigate during ground taxi.
 Airbus made 28 Dash 200s, 218 Dash 300s, 34 Dash 500s and 97 Dash 600s.
 Due to their range, the 500s appear to be the most desirable aircraft for conversion to VVIP configuration, a process that can take up to two years and—depending on the opulence of material selection and features—cost more than $100 million.